jhcarr/Fossa_Nova/README.md

 If you're reading this on your own developer-workstation, then hopefully you have:

 1. Imaged this machine with with your favorite OS
-2. Performed basic machine set up tasks such as configuring your admin username, setting up your favorite dot file configs
+2. Performed basic machine set up tasks such as configuring your admin username

-Assuming you have done these things and you have now been handed this provisioner, you should ensure that you have Ansible's basic dependencies met:
+Assuming you have done these things and you have now acquired this provisioner, you should ensure that you have Ansible's basic dependencies met:

 1. Ensure that you are connected to the internet.
-2. Ensure that you have installed Python 2.6 or greater (on Ubuntu, it's included by default)

-    ``` bash
-    # Is Python installed?
-    which python

-    # Which version?
-    python --version
-    ```

-3. Ensure that you have installed Ansible (you may uninstall it after, if you wish)
+2. Ensure that you have installed Ansible (you may uninstall it after, if you wish)

     ``` bash
     # Is Ansible installed?